 Oil and gas wells exist on Refuge System lands in situations where the Service does not own the rights to the subsurface minerals, either because:

 Unique to Alaska, mineral rights are part of land interests conveyed to native corporations under ANCSA, or held by the state of Alaska and other private landowners.

 Why does the Service acquire land without purchasing the mineral rights?

-There are several factors that influence the purchase of land without mineral rights.
-Service policy is to purchase the minimum interest necessary to accomplish its conservation mission.
+Several factors influence the purchase of land without mineral rights.
+Service policy is to purchase only what is necessary to accomplish its conservation mission.
 In many cases, it would be prohibitively expensive to purchase the mineral rights.
-Often, the mineral rights have already been sold (meaning, they are “outstanding” rights) and belong to someone other than the present surface landowner.
+Often, the mineral rights have already been sold and belong to someone other than the present surface landowner.
 In other cases, the surface landowner does not wish to sell the mineral rights.

-What authority does the Service have to regulate privately owned minerals (nonfederal oil and gas rights)?
+What authority does the Service have to regulate privately owned minerals like oil and gas?